Last Updated: 14/10/2019

 Teach the beliefs, doctrines and practices of the Roman Catholic Church

 Encourage respect for moral values and tolerance of other religions, races and cultures

 Give the satisfaction of achievement to all pupils and develop a sense of vocation

 Develop an effective and imaginative use of language

 Provide mathematical, scientific and technical knowledge and skills

-Teach how present-day society evolved, how the nation achieves its standard of living and the ways in which nations depend upon each other, including British values.
+Teach how present-day society evolved, how the nation achieves its standard of living and the ways in which nations depend upon each other, including British values

-Teach about human achievement and encourage aesthetic and environmental awareness
+Teach about human achievement, and encourage aesthetic and environmental awareness

 Encourage open-mindedness and rational discussion

-- Provide opportunities in the Creative Arts
+Provide opportunities in the creative arts

-- Develop Independent learning and study skills
+Develop independent learning and study skills

 Key Stage 3 (Years 7 and 8)

-Years 7 and 8: Number of hourly lessons per two week cycle
+YEAR 8: Number of hourly lessons per two week cycle

-The curriculum is planned to interest and motivate pupils in a broad range of subjects while preparing for continued study in GCSE and vocational courses at the end of Year 8.
+The curriculum in Years 7 and 8 is designed to interest and motivate pupils in a broad range of subjects.
+It builds on what has been achieved at primary school, while laying the foundations for GCSE study when options are chosen at the end of year 8.

-- Nurture support and guidance from our SEN department
+Nurture support and guidance from the Hub

-- Off site alternative provision
+Off-site alternative provision

-- Support through form groups
+Pastoral support through form groups